This Shrimp and Scallop Pasta is a quick, elegant, and flavorful dinner perfect for date night or an easy midweek meal.

 - Add more pasta water if needed, until the pasta is cooked perfectly and coated in the butter sauce.

-- Add the cooked seafood, toss gently over medium heat for 30 seconds, and serve immediately.
+- Add the cooked seafood, toss gently over medium heat for 30 seconds, taste for seasoning and serve immediately.

 - Long pasta works best with the garlic butter sauce, so I would suggest using linguine, spaghetti, or tagliatelle.
 But this would also work with a farfalle (butterfly/bowtie pasta) or rotini.
 Avoid pasta shapes with holes in them, like penne and or rigatoni.